Collections

 A Collection consists of four main parts:

-- The Collection container which displays a preview of the Collection item entries
+3. The Collection container which displays a preview of the Collection item entries

-- The Collection template that controls the uniform design of the item pages
+4. The Collection template that controls the uniform design of the item pages

 First, you like to open the Collection Manager and define your first Collection.
 For this, please follow these steps:

-- Click on "save".
+5. Click on "save".
 Aaaand done!
 This creates an empty Collection with default values for the fields and the Collection template.
-Now you are able to manage the necessary features of your Collection like Fields, the Collection Item template.
+You will find it on the left side in the list as well.

 Import a Collection or blog entries